jlgrons/CELEHS-DSinA/Week_2_Materials/README.md

-# Website for CELEHS Data Science in Action.
+# Week 2 Materials for CELEHS Data Science in Action.